Interesting-exe/Interesting-exe/README.md

 + 17 years old
 !
 I study whatever i find interesting at the moment
-- currently studying c++ and networks and fucking around with cumcord
+- currently studying c++ and networks and im also fucking around with cumcord
-@@game dev and software engineer@@
+@@game dev and software engineer.@@
 # computer science student

 ```